amedeos/amedeos.github.io/_posts/2020-07-26-gentoo-nitrokey-luks.md

 I've just written an [older guide](https://amedeos.github.io/gentoo/nitrokey/2019/01/21/gentoo-nitrokey-luks.html) about this, but that guide was based on the **genkernel-next**, which is recently masked in the portage, so this one will be based on **~amd64 genkernel**.
 ## Warning
 This guide is only tested on my Gentoo box, __SO BE CAREFUL, YOU CAN MAKE YOUR GENTOO UNBOOTABLE.__
+__Update 25/11/2021:__ The latest version of sys-kernel/genkernel (into ~amd64 => sys-kernel/genkernel-4.2.6-r1)removed the shared libraries, if you update the genkernel update also the script __20-nitrokey.sh__ (below you can find the updated version)
 ## Install nitrokey application
 First install nitrokey-app
 ```bash